-In the past several years, social-emotional learning (SEL) and trauma-informed teaching techniques have gained major traction as educators increasingly seek to provide for the needs of the whole child.
-A 2020 study by EdWeek found that 74% of educators were using SEL in some form.
-And a 2019 CDC report noted that trauma is possibly the largest public health issue facing our children.
+Social-emotional learning (SEL) and trauma-informed teaching techniques have gained major traction as educators seek to support the mental and emotional well-being of their students.
+In fact, a 2020 study by EdWeek found that 74% of educators were using SEL strategies in the classroom, and a 2019 CDC report noted that trauma is possibly the largest public health issue facing our children.

 A perfect teaching opportunity is to share your own experiences with your students.
 By being open about how you’re experiencing the world, you can model for students how they can identify their feelings and openly communicate about them.
 “If you find yourself stressed in the middle of a work day, it is okay to communicate that to your students,” says Laura from The Fancy Counselor.
 “Model for your students how to breathe slowly, take a break from the task at hand, look out the window and be present with nature — all coping skills that help de-escalate anxiety and stress.”

-2. Understand what your students are going through.
+2. Be mindful of what students are going through.

 “Educators should understand that everyone reacts to stress differently so it may manifest in different ways for different people,” shares Becky from Smiling Students Lesson Plans.
 Try to be mindful of all the different (and unknown to you) things your students could be coping with outside of the classroom and keep in mind that their behaviors in class could be a reflection of something completely unrelated to your teaching.

 3. Remember to take care of yourself.

 Remember that taking care of your own mental health will benefit your students, too.
 “We, as educators, experienced and are experiencing stress and trauma too,” says Emily from Inclusively Educating, “and that shouldn’t be taken lightly.”
 Beyond establishing boundaries for working after hours and delegating responsibilities, Emily recommends using your days off.
 “Don’t feel guilty about it.
 Self-care is not selfish.
 You can only be your best when you’re at your best.”